ksylvan/Zoom_OPM/README.md

 1. **Participant Roster Generation**: Generate a list of participants who've joined the Zoom meeting.
 2. **Hands Raised Tracking**: Record a list of participants who've raised their hands at any point in time during the meeting.
+3. **Camera Off Tracking**: Record a list of participants who have their camera turned off.
-3. **Waiting Room Management**: Automate the process of admitting attendees from the waiting room.
+4. **Waiting Room Management**: Automate the process of admitting attendees from the waiting room.
-4. **Logging**: Maintain a log of meeting activities and actions taken during the meeting.
+5. **Logging**: Maintain a log of meeting activities and actions taken during the meeting.
-5. **Integrated Server and Dashboard**: Run a backend server and open a Zoom Meeting Tracker dashboard for enhanced management.
+6. **Integrated Server and Dashboard**: Run a backend server and open a Zoom Meeting Tracker dashboard for enhanced management.

 ## Quick Start